 - Warehouse Management Systems (WMS)

-MOM systems integrate with business systems, engineering systems, and maintenance systems both within and across multiple plants and enterprises.
+MOM systems integrate with business systems, quality and compliance software, engineering systems, and maintenance systems both within and across multiple plants and enterprises.

 Supply Chain Management (SCM), Supplier Resource Management (SRM), Transportation Management (TMS) are commonly used to manage the supply chain.